Skip to main content

-I have been teaching skin conditions, asthma, long term conditions, critical research, bereavement care, palliative care, pain management, leadership, therapeutic communication, improving population health and effective teaching.
+In my previous teaching career, I taught long term conditions, critical research, bereavement care, palliative care, pain management, leadership, therapeutic communication, public health and effective teaching undergraduate modules.

 I am interested in researching nurse attrition and how to improve this in UK.
 I am concerned that nursing retention varies so much in different countries.